 Salem police release video after report of housebreak

 Sep.
-27—SALEM — Salem police have released a video and still images of a man they believe to have been "casing" a North Salem home earlier this month.
+28—SALEM — Salem police have released a video and still images of a man they believe to have been "casing" a North Salem home earlier this month.

 The video from a Woodside Street homeowner's Nest camera, shows a man with glasses who appears to be in his 40s or 50s, with a dark complexion and short graying hair, walking behind the home and onto a deck.